mariosotil/river-framework/README.md

   - Improvements in the design, making the modules for the wrappers classes be totally separated from the core.
 So, each module can be loaded on runtime.
   - Improvements in DocumentCollection as array
   - Redesign the JUnit tests for testing the wrappers for `lotus.domino` and the `org.openntf.domino`, and testing the core with each wrapper
+  - Improvements in the `org.riverframework.module.lotus.domino` memory management.
+All the objects are recycled when the session is closed.
+  - Update the Java example

 ## What I'm working on now?

-- Version 0.2.5
+- Version 0.2.6
+  - As the logical separation was done, physically separate the current Framework in three JAR files: the Core, the lotus.domino module and the org.openntf.domino module.
+  - Publish the JARs in a public Maven repository
-  - Creating a module and JUnit tests for Hazelcast (http://hazelcast.com/)
+  - Creating a module and JUnit tests for a NoSQL in-memory database
-  - Update the Java example
+  - Create new Java examples

 ## What is in the ToDo list?

 There are a lot of features that I will add to this framework:

-- Version 0.2.6
+- Version 0.2.7
-  - Working on `org.riverframework.wrapper.domino` memory management
-  - Creation of an object pool
+  - Redesign the current class structure inspired in IBM Notes (Session -> Database -> Document, View, DocumentCollection), looking for a more simple approach.
+  - Update the Java example

 - Version 0.3
   - Relation between documents (1..\*, \*..\*) using graphs
   - Examples in Java, SSJS, XPages and LotusScript

 - Version 0.4
   - Connection to other NoSQL server: MongoDB

 - Next versions
   - Logging of changes in the fields of a document
   - Control of the data change propagation between related documents (1..\*, \*..\*)